Account Validation and Verification

 When disbursing funds to a cardholder, CVV2 and expiration date of the Destination Account receiving card (e.g. Beneficiary) are not required to initiate an OCT.
 However, depending on your existing controls, CVV2 and expiration date may be necessary to meet card authentication requirements.

-Note: Cardholder address requirements may vary similarly.
+Note: Cardholder address requirements may vary similarly depending on your use case(s) and controls.

 Effective 1 April 2021, issuers must not decline OCTs solely due to the absence of expiration date or CVV2.
 If the expiration date is included, it must be accurate and not expired.